Josiah Harmar: Early life

-Josiah Harmar was born in Philadelphia, Pennsylvania and educated at a Quaker school.
+Josiah Harmar was born in Philadelphia, Province of Pennsylvania, and educated at a Quaker school.

 American Revolution

-He started his military career during the American Revolutionary War, receiving a commission as a captain in 1775.
+Harmar started his military career during the Revolutionary War, receiving a commission as a captain in 1775.
 In 1775, Harmar first saw action during the American invasion of Canada, fighting in the Battle of Quebec.
-He served under George Washington and Henry Lee during the war.
-Harmar was one of the officers of the Continental Army who served under Washington during the winter of 1777–78 at Valley Forge.
+He served primarily under George Washington and "Light-Horse" Henry Lee.
+Harmar also served as a staff officer of Washington's during the 1777-1778 winter at Valley Forge.
 Washington had a high opinion of Harmar during the Revolutionary War, writing that Harmar was one of the "gentlemen...personally known to me as one of the best officers in the Army".
 By the end of the war, Harmar was serving as adjutant to General Nathanael Greene, who commanded the Continental Army in the South.
 A lieutenant colonel at its conclusion, he was chosen by Congress in 1784 to relay the ratified Treaty of Paris to commissioner Benjamin Franklin in Paris.
 During his time in France, Harmar was received at the Palace of Versailles by King Louis XVI and Queen Marie Antoinette, being introduced to the king and queen by the Marquis de Lafayette.
-In Paris, Harmar lived lavishly and in the process, went into debt, which required that he continue his military career.
+In Paris, Harmar lived lavishly and beyond his means; burdened by debt, he soon left for the United States.
 Harmar wrote "the expenses which must necessarily be incurred in living in, and in viewing this magnificent city [Paris] demand for the benefit of the United States my speedy embarkation".

 Harmar was an original member of the Pennsylvania Society of the Cincinnati when it was founded on October 4, 1783.
-The same day, he was elected as the Society's first secretary.
-Harmar served as secretary of the Society for two years.
+The same day, he was elected as the Society's first secretary, a position he held for two years.
 Harmar married Sarah C. Jenkins on 10 October 1784 in Philadelphia.